EvolvingLMMs-Lab/lmms-eval/README.md

 ---

 ## Annoucement
+- [2024-10] 🎉🎉 We welcome the new task [NaturalBench](https://huggingface.co/datasets/BaiqiL/NaturalBench), a vision-centric VQA benchmark (NeurIPS'24) that challenges vision-language models with simple questions about natural imagery.
 - [2024-10] 🎉🎉 We welcome the new task [TemporalBench](https://huggingface.co/datasets/microsoft/TemporalBench) for fine-grained temporal understanding and reasoning for videos, which reveals a huge (>30%) human-AI gap.
 - [2024-10] 🎉🎉 We welcome the new tasks [VDC](https://rese1f.github.io/aurora-web/) for video detailed captioning, [MovieChat-1K](https://rese1f.github.io/MovieChat/) for long-form video understanding, and [Vinoground](https://vinoground.github.io/), a temporal counterfactual LMM benchmark composed of 1000 short natural video-caption pairs.
 We also welcome the new models: [AuroraCap](https://github.com/rese1f/aurora) and [MovieChat](https://github.com/rese1f/MovieChat).
 - [2024-09] 🎉🎉 We welcome the new tasks [MMSearch](https://mmsearch.github.io/) and [MME-RealWorld](https://mme-realworld.github.io/) for inference acceleration